Campsey Priory: Ufford mausoleum

-Some insight into their monuments was gained by the discovery of two mutilated tomb effigies at Rendlesham church in 1785.
+Some insight into their monuments was gained by the discovery of two mutilated tomb effigies at St Gregory’s Church in Rendlesham in 1785.
 Both displayed arms referring to the marriage of Ufford and de Valoines.
 One was the figure of a woman beneath a crocketed canopy, probably of about 1325, suggesting identification with Cecily de Valoines, mother of the 1st Earl.
 The other was of an armoured man in mail gorget and jupon, worn in a style of the mid-14th century: a possible candidate for the 1st Earl himself.
 Re-used face-down as flooring slabs, they may have been brought from the priory nearby.
 The excavation of 1970 opened part of a south choir-aisle chapel of the lost priory church.
-At the site of a tomb chamber, slabs from the sides and end of a large purbeck marble tomb chest of the later 14th century were found, of very fine workmanship.
+At the site of a tomb chamber, slabs from the sides and end of a large Purbeck Marble tomb chest of the later 14th century were found, of very fine workmanship.
 The long sides had each formed nine panels with half pedestals and foliated canopies for mourner figures, the capitals of their columns sculpted with heads and small animals.
 Between the canopies were recesses for heraldic shields.
 This was possibly the tomb of the 2nd Earl.
 Fragments of carved armour and drapery were also discovered.